DrGuy/S2_apply_SCL_mask/README.txt

 are not to be masked, but these and other classes can be included or excluded via the use of boolean command line arguments detailed below.

+This application may be run using two very similar, but different Python scripts from either command line or via Docker container.
+Both scripts use the same command line arguments, though the latter script allows the user the option of saving data in 8 bit:

+1. S2_apply_SCL_mask.py: This script outputs a masked file that is of the same data type as the input data set (Unsigned 16-bit integer or 32-bit float).
+This is the only version that will work with SAFE data.
+It also does not create the masked_image_matrix, instead saving output data on a band basis to disk in a stacked multiband and LZW- compressed GeoTiff file.

+2. S2_apply_SCL_mask_v2.py: By default, this file creates both the masked_image_matrix array and then saves it to an 8-bit stacked multiband and LZW-compressed GeoTiff file.
+This version will likely fail on most SAFE data files due to excessive memory issues.

 This application can be run via two methods:

 1. Python script.
 This requires a recent version Python 3, and GDAL (>= 2.1) and Numpy python libraries.
 GDAL and numpy